• Skip to primary navigation

 Published: Sep 18, 2012 · Modified: Jul 6, 2022 by Sally Cameron · This post may contain affiliate links · 3 Comments

-A plate of salad greens with grilled figs, cheese, and nuts.
+A plate of salad greens with grilled figs, cheese, and nuts on a wooden counter.

 Fresh figs have been enjoyed since ancient times.
 Nutritionally, figs pack fiber, minerals and vitamins into a beautiful little mini pear-shaped package.
 Figs are delicious plain, but a minute or two in a hot grill pan concentrates their flavors and makes them soft and luscious.
 Find more nutrition information here.